w3c/css-houdini-drafts/css-animationworklet/README.md

 ## Animation Worklet Global Scope
 A [worklet global scope](https://drafts.css-houdini.org/worklets/#the-global-scope) that is created by Animation Worklet.
 Note that Animation Worklet creates multiple such scopes and uses them to execute user defined effects.
+In particular global scopes are regularly switched to enforce stateless and stateful animator contracts.

+## Animator

+Animator is a Javascript class that encapsulates the custom animation logic.
+Similar to other Houdinig worklets, animators are registered inside the worklet global scope with a unique name which can be used to uniquely identify them.

 ## WorkletAnimation
-`WorkletAnimation` is a subclass of Animation that can be used to create an custom animation effect that runs inside a standalone animation worklet scope.
+`WorkletAnimation` is a subclass of Animation that can be used to create an custom animation that runs inside a standalone animation worklet scope.
 A worklet animation has a corresponding animator instance in a animation worklet scope which is responsible to drive its keyframe effects.
 Here are the key differences compared to a regular web animation:
-  - AnimationId should match a specific animator class registered in the animation worklet scope.
+  - Name: The name identifies the custom animator class registered in the animation worklet scope.
-  - `WorkletAnimation` may have multiple timelines (including `ScrollTimeline`s).
-  - `WorkletAnimation` may have a custom properties bag that can be cloned and provided to animator constructor when it is being instantiated.
+  - Options: `WorkletAnimation` may have a custom properties bag that is cloned and provided to the corresponding animator constructor when it is being instantiated.

-Note that worklet animations expose same API surface as other web animations and thus they may be created, played, paused, inspected, and generally controlled from main document scope.
+Note that worklet animations expose same API surface as other web animations and thus they may be created, played, paused, inspected, and generally controlled from the main document scope.
 Here is how various methods roughly translate:

   - `cancel()`: cancels the animation and the corresponding animator instance is removed.
   - `play()`: starts the animation and the corresponding animator instance gets constructed and